Am0031/javascript-algorithms/README.md

 - camelCase: changes the format of a string to a camel case format
 - titleCase: changes the format of a string to a title case format
 - vowelCount: returns the total number of vowels present in a string
+- endsWith: checks if the end of a given string matches a given target

 ### Arrays